fglock/Perlito/README-perlito5-JavaScript.md

 - Overload is not implemented yet.

 - XS is not supported.
+  Use "JS::inline" instead.

 - Variable aliasing is not implemented yet;
   modifying $_ or $_[0] doesn't change the original variable.

 - Variable redeclaration is not implemented yet.

-- Unicode is not implemented yet.
+- utf8 is not implemented yet.

-- Regex is missing some features, such as /e and /x modifiers.
+- Regex is missing some features, such as /x modifier.
+  "/e" modifier is supported.

 - Control structures are partially implemented;
   "goto LABEL" is not supported.